 Summary – Ladies’ electric shavers, just like the men’s, ranging from brutal to brilliant.
 The Braun LS 5160, is right in the middle of that range.
 It offers a close shave with little to no irritation and travels easily.
 It lacks a few features it would be nice to have – like an integrated rechargeable battery and onboard bikini trimmer.
 But overall, at this modest price, it’s a fine product.

-8) Panasonic ES2216PC Electric Shaver For Women
+8) Panasonic ES2216PC – Best Electric Shavers For Women

 It won’t surprise the ladies reading this but electric shavers for the female set have never caught up to those for men.
 I don’t think it’s prejudice or for lack of trying, but good choices for women are few and far between.
 Fine men’s shavers, by contrast, may be expensive but are available in abundance.
 The Panasonic ES2216PC is an example of that difference.

-Also, the floating twin head design, in theory, should add to that quality.
+Also, the floating twin-head design, in theory, should add to that quality.
 It could allow for following all the varying contours – legs, underarms, bikini area – that make shaving for women a unique challenge.
 The ES2216PC houses pivot that work similar to a rotary head shaver.
 These are the wide foil design and should cover all those body areas nicely.

 The problem is that real-world use does not quite live up to the promise of the design here.
 Mind you, the ES2216PC isn’t bad.
-Those blades actually are nice and sharp and that foil-covered head section does follow contours reasonably well.
+Those blades are nice and sharp and that foil-covered head section does follow contours reasonably well.
 And, being fair, it’s asking too much for an electric to provide the same close shave that a manual razor provides.
 So, in actual use, those with coarse hair should be moderately pleased.

 But the tradeoff from using an electric should, at the bare minimum, involve more comfort than a manual.
 This electric gets mid-range marks on that score.
 It’s not rough and those with sensitive skin can use this without expecting to endure pain or even shaving rash.
-It’s just that this model doesn’t wow.
+It is just that this model doesn’t wow.
 It’s just ok.

 Wet/Dry Model – Balancing the scales a bit, the ES2216PC is a wet/dry model.
 You can take it in the shower and have no fear of damaging the razor.
 That opens the option of using gel to minimize any possibility of tugging or irritation.
-For those gals who prefer a dry shave, there is still the option of electric shave solution or just a little extra care.
+For those gals who prefer a dry shave, there is still the option of an electric shave solution or just a little extra care.

 Wet or dry, which is better?
 Well, hairs collect in the head more readily in a wet shave than when shaving dry so you might find yourself rinsing it out mid-shave.
 With dry shaving, it might be best to use the razor more often or just for those evening touchups before going out.
 Dry shaving is certainly an option with this model.
 Shaving wet does carry a tradeoff of its own, too; the case design makes holding onto it a challenge.
 That can be a personal thing, of course.
 Everyone’s hands are a little different.
 It might fit your hand perfectly.
 But for a ladies shaver, there does not seem to have been quite the attention to how a woman holds one that there should be.